adaltas/node-csv/doc/to.md

 Write from any sort of destination.
 It should be considered as a convenient function which will discover the nature of the destination where to write the CSV data.

-If is an function, then the csv will be provided as the first argument of the callback.
+If the parameter is a function, then the csv will be provided as the first argument of the callback.
 If it is a string, then it is expected to be a file path.
-If it is an instance of stream, it consider the object to be an
+If it is an instance of `stream`, it consider the object to be an
 output stream.

 Here's some examples on how to use this function: